CompuPension: simulating your retirement income

 With CompuPension, you can:

-- find out about the income sources you will have after retirement
+- find out about the income sources you will have when you retire

-- calculate how much you need to set aside for retirement
+- calculate how much you need to save for retirement

-- make informed decisions by comparing various possibilities
+- make informed decisions by comparing various scenarios

 - print your results.